puppetlabs/puppet-docs/source/puppet/4.5/reference/modules_installing.markdown

 This command accepts the following options:

 * Use the `--target-dir` option to specify a different directory for installation.
 Relatedly:
     * Use the `--environment` option to install into a different [environment][].
+(Each environment has its own modulepath, which is used to calculate dependencies and choose a default value for `--target-dir`.)
-    * Use the `--modulepath` option to manually specify a different modulepath, which will be used to calculate dependencies and choose a default value for `--target-dir`.
+    * Use the `--modulepath` option to manually specify a modulepath, instead of using an environment's.
 * Use the `--version` option to specify a version of the module.
 You can use an exact version or a requirement string like `>=1.0.3`.
 * Use the `--force` option to forcibly install a module or re-install an existing module. (**Note:** Does not install dependencies.)
 * Use the `--ignore-dependencies` option to skip installing any modules required by this module.